albertpatterson/Flash-Cards/README.md

 # Flash-Cards
 An app for creating interactive flashcards from a list of terms saved in a Google Sheets spreadsheet document, allowing users to create flashcards from public lists or their own private lists.
-App uses Google Login and Google Drive & Sheets APIs to allow users to access their word lists and also uses firebase login, storage, and functions to allow users to revisit recently viewed lists.
+App uses Google Login and Google Drive & Sheets APIs to allow users to access their word lists and also uses firebase authentication, storage, and functions to allow users to revisit recently viewed lists.

 ## How to use
 1. Find the app at https://flashcards-6c206.firebaseapp.com/ hosted via Firebase